 These partners work together to collect, maintain, and disseminate high-quality, reliable information for the entire region.

-Check out our resource posters, print and share them at your workplace/school!
+Check out our resource posters, perfect for display at your workplace, school, or community space.

-Link to us from your website, by adding hipinfo.ca to your list of resources, and/or by adding one of our HCSD Search Widgets which allows your visitors to search our directory from your own website!
+Link to us, add hipinfo.ca to your website’s list of resources.
+You can also embed one of our HCSD Search Widgets to let your visitors search the directory directly from your site.